How to Calibrate a Thread Gage

 The best wire size contacts the thread flank at the pitch diameter and is calculated as: best wire = 0.57735 × pitch for 60° threads (Unified and Metric).
 Wire sets must be calibrated and traceable.
 Using the wrong wire size introduces systematic measurement error.

-Track Thread Gage Calibrations Automatically
+Generate Thread Gage Calibration Certificates Automatically